BPMN-sw-evol/MSGF-BPM-Engine/README.md

 #  MSGF-BPM-ENGINE

-This repository integrates the Camunda Engine with a Spring Boot application using a H2 database to persist the structure and resources.
+This repository integrates the Camunda Engine with a Spring Boot application using a PostgreSQL database to persist the structure and resources.

 ## Index